Outline of the week A jump for oil but a setback for gold Bitcoin above $ 40.000

 Both US Treasury yields and increasing expectations regarding the approval of a major economic relief package

-control on Senate and also to become his legislative arm in USA.
+control of the Senate and also to become his legislative arm in the USA.

-Ten-year yield on US Treasuries rose above 1%, which pushed bullions to be back down.
+The ten-year yield on US Treasuries rose above 1%, which pushed billions to be back down.

-Market participants are now awaiting the nonfarm payrolls report which will affect monetary policy outlook
+Market participants are now awaiting the nonfarm payroll report which will affect monetary policy outlook

-as US economy unexpectedly sheds 140.000 of jobs in December.
+as the US economy unexpectedly sheds 140.000 jobs in December.